 Under law, OCME has jurisdiction to investigate certain deaths that occur within New York City.
 An investigation may include an external examination of the decedent, or an autopsy, which is a complete external and internal examination of the decedent's body.
 The OCME generally does not disclose specific methods undertaken to reach a determination, nor does the agency typically release autopsy results.

-Examinations take place daily at OCME's three Forensic Pathology Centers in Manhattan, Brooklyn and Queens.
+Examinations take place daily at OCME's two Forensic Pathology Centers in Manhattan and Brooklyn.
 Examinations are performed by medical examiners, with assistance from mortuary technicians, photographers, x-ray technicians, and other professionals.
 Approximately 30 medical examiners are on staff at OCME.

 Upon completion of the examination, the medical examiner issues a death certificate that states the cause and manner of death.